francotripi/android-assessment-project/README.md

 https://github.com/francotripi/android-assessment-project/compare/master...development?expand=1

-You can also find the resolution of each one of the exercises in the following branches:
+You can also find the resolution of each of the exercises in the following branches:

 ### Challenges
 1. *1-the_wrong_state*